 - Comments on the proposed questions on the second, third and fourth year physics examination papers.
 The comments would be considered by the appropriate examination secretary and examiner and the questions amended to take account of the external examiners' comments.

-- Attends the final year examiners' meeting, where he/she advises on decisions.
+- Attends the final year examiners' meeting, where they advise on decisions.

 - Reports verbally at the end of the examiners' meeting on any concerns they may have about the department's teaching.